- NY Credits : 4.0

 - IRS Enrolled Agent Credits : Federal Tax/Tax Related Matters - 4.0

 Subchapter S has a long history in the Internal Revenue Code.
-Aside from the tax benefits, these provisions are primarily of benefit to middle market owner managed businesses.
-Despite numerous legislative changes over the past 50 years, the Subchapter S Corporation has been left relatively unscathed and, more often than not, the tax legislative developments were favorable for these provisions.
-In an age of increasing importance being given to middle market companies to fuel the economic recovery, Subchapter S Corporations remain viable and more than ever a more desirable choice of entity for a business owner.
-This basic level course is most beneficial to professionals new to S corporation taxation who may be at the staff or entry level in the organization but also for a seasoned professional with limited exposure to S corporation taxation.
+Aside from the tax benefits, these provisions are primarily of benefit to middle-market owner-managed businesses.
+Despite numerous legislative changes over the past 50 years, the Subchapter S Corporation has been left relatively unscathed.
+More often than not, the tax legislative developments were favorable for these provisions.
+In an age of increasing importance being given to middle-market companies to fuel the economic recovery, Subchapter S Corporations remain viable and more than ever a more desirable choice of entity for a business owner.
+This basic-level course is most beneficial to professionals new to S corporation taxation who may be at the staff or entry-level in the organization but also for a seasoned professional with limited exposure to S corporation taxation.

 Upon successful completion of this course, the user should be able to:

 identify which companies are or are not eligible to make the S corporation election,

 identify the mechanics of the S Corporation election as well as its revocation and termination,

 recognize the effect on the corporation of making the S corporation election,

 identify how items are passed through the S corporation to shareholders,

 identify which shareholders are eligible for the qualified business income deduction,

 recognize which components of S corporation taxable income or loss affect the shareholders' basis for the S corporation stock, and